ImagineerNL/tampermonkeys/README.md

 # tampermonkeys
-Scripts for Tampermonkey
+Scripts for Tampermonkey tested and used in Firefox

-Personal usage
+# My personal scripts, feel free to use them, but:
+- Absolutely zero user assistance
+- Might not work on other browsers
-Absolutely zero user assistance and use these at your own risk.
+- Use these at your own risk
+- For Tampermonkey installation/usage/issues, visit www.tampermonkey.net